 The midrange is very “Audeze-esque” : a bit forward around 1 Khz, but recessed in the upper registers.
 The treble is also recessed, except some minor peaks around 8-9 khz.
 The treble presence is a step down in energy even next to the E-mu Teak.
 The Denon D7000 would sound quite brighter and more V-shaped next to the D7200, with a bit more bass and quite more treble.
 This Denon is great for any harsh or bright recording, but might sound a bit muffled on already warm songs.

 Micro-detail is pretty good, but is it $700 (new) good ?
 I’m not sure.
 It sounds a bit more resolving (especially in the bass and midrange) than the X00 and most closed headphones below $500.
 Stage is decent, wider than the X00 but slightly behind the older Denons.
 Macrodynamics are a step behind the biodynas models, but it doesnt mean the D7200 is compressed or soft.
 I would put its dynamics capabilities between an HD600 and a TH-X00.

 The D7200 is an honest buy, below $500.
 It’s not a great portable headphone, because of the wood cups that can be scratched easily, or the very average isolation, but it has decent build and removable cable.
 The Teak is a slightly better value (used or new), with more presence in the upper-midrange and treble compared to the D7200.
-Between the D7200 and D7000, the choice is hard.
-I wouldn’t be able to pick one categorically, it will mostly depend on the music I listen to.
+Between the D7200 and D7000, I still prefer the D7000, as it simply sounds more engaging to my ears, despite its harsher treble.